2016 GENERAL TRACK RULES

 QUALIFYING FOR FEATURES

-All divisions will use a pill draw for heat positions, if there is a low car count for a particular class, Raceway 7 may impose a non points dash for feature lineup. it will include an inside line dash and outside line dash, determined by pill draw.
+All divisions will use a pill draw for heat positions, if there is a low car count for a particular class, Raceway 7 may impose dash for feature lineup. it will include an inside line dash and outside line dash, determined by pill draw.
 The laps will be determined by the number of cars involved in the dash.
 EX.
 4 cars/4laps

 The winner of the first heat will then draw numbers 1 thru 12 for feature starting position.
 Rest of the feature races will be determined by heat finishes.